TKDFusion/Fraks_Flexarm/README.md

 ### Free Range Arm Kinematics System

-The Flaks Flexarm is a tool-balancing arm designed to keep the attached tool parallel throughout its movement.
-It was created to hold soldering irons to install heat set inserts into 3d printed parts.
+The Fraks Flexarm is a tool-balancing arm designed to keep the attached tool parallel throughout its movement.
+It was created to hold soldering irons to install heat set inserts into 3D printed parts.

 It has a large working area for its size, and has quick release tool holders that are held in place with magnets.